konstantin-lukas/verivote/README.md

 intend to make your database directly reachable from the outside, a strong root password is essential.

-## Deploying The Containers
+# Docker Containers
-The project comes with a docker compose config to run the website and/or the database in a container.
+The project comes with a docker compose config to run the database, tests, and KeyCloak in a container.
+Please note that the KeyCloak is not intended for production.

-Once you have set all environment variables correctly, you can proceed to run `docker compose up`.
-This will start the app which will be reachable under `localhost:3001` by default.
-Keep in mind that the MongoDB container uses a volume so restarting the container will still persist your data.
+To run tests inside the Playwright container with the use, you can just run `npm run e2e`.
+You might have to run `xhost +local:docker` on your host machine to allow docker to open a window.

 If you're running a reverse proxy like Nginx, consider turning of proxy buffering as this may affect the performance of streaming components in Next.js.